-Salaries for community education officers in Scotland tend to be in the range of £20,000 to £30,000 a year.
-Senior community education officers earn up to £40,000 a year or more.
+Salaries for community learning and development officers in Scotland tend to be in the range of £25,000 to £33,000 a year.
+Senior community learning and development officers earn up to £40,000 a year or more.
 Salaries can be higher in project and management work.

 You would usually be based in a community centre or perhaps a school.

 You would do outreach work to meet disadvantaged groups in the community.